-Commonly referred to as the Colorado blue spruce, the blue spruce is an evergreen of the Pine family.
+Commonly called the Colorado blue spruce, the blue spruce is an evergreen of the pine family that is frequently planted as a landscape tree.
 Its stiff, horizontal branches produce bluish-green, rigid needles that create a dense, cone-shaped canopy.
-It thrives best in moist soil, but adapts well to period of drought.
-A slow-growing tree, the blue spruce responds poorly to heavy pruning, but does benefit from some strategic pruning cuts.
+It thrives best in moist soil but adapts well to periods of drought.
+A slow-growing tree, the blue spruce responds poorly to heavy pruning but does benefit from some strategic pruning cuts.

 Video of the Day

-Unlike deciduous trees, the blue spruce can take several seasons to defoliate its oldest, lower lying branches.
-These aging branches often shed its needles and begin to lose its natural bluish-green color.
+Unlike deciduous trees, the blue spruce can take several seasons to defoliate its oldest lower-lying branches.
+These aging branches often shed their needles and begin to lose their natural bluish-green color.
 These branches can be removed during the dormant pruning sessions.